128technology/docs/docs/intro_installation_azure.md

 3. Wait for the confirmation from your Juniper Sales representative to confirm that your Azure Subscription has been allowlisted and therefore access has been granted.

-4. Once your Subscription ID has been allowlisted, to validate that the Private image has been shared with your Subscription:
+4. Once your Subscription ID has been allowlisted, validate that the Private image has been shared with your Subscription:

 * Click [here](https://portal.azure.com) to go to the Azure portal.
 On the search box right at the top of the screen, search for "Marketplace".
-If you were not able to access the Marketplace via your Azure Portal, click [here](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryMenuBlade/selectedMenuItemId/home).
+If you are unable to access the Marketplace via your Azure Portal, click [here](https://portal.azure.com/#blade/Microsoft_Azure_Marketplace/GalleryMenuBlade/selectedMenuItemId/home).
-* The following banner should be displayed right at the top:
+* The following banner is displayed at the top:

 ![Marketplace private offerings](/img/platforms_azure_marketplace_private_banner.png)